Oxford Centre for Computational Neuroscience

 Neuroscience of Emotion, reward, pleasure, motivation, decision-making, taste, olfaction, touch, and appetite including implications for the control of food intake and obesity

-Key discoveries (see above) include reward value neurons, and non-reward neurons, in the orbitofrontal cortex, leading to a theory of the functions of the orbitofrontal cortex in emotion and depression supported by human neuroimaging and neuropsychological investigations; face and face expression neurons in the orbitofrontal cortex; the secondary taste cortex in the orbitofrontal cortex which represents taste reward value in contrast to the primary taste cortex in the insula which represents taste identity; the representation of fat in food by neuronal activity that encodes the coefficient of sliding friction; olfactory neurons in the orbitofrontal cortex that represent reward value; food reward value neurons; sensory-specific satiety which was discovered by neuronal recordings from food reward value neurons, but which applies to all reward and no punishment systems; the orbitofrontal cortex as a key brain region for brain-stimulation reward; many discoveries with functional neuroimaging and neuropsychology of how these discoveries help to reveal the functions of the orbitofrontal cortex, anterior cingulate cortex, and amygdala in reward processing and emotion in humans; the functions revealed by functional neuroimaging of the human orbitofrontal cortex in the reward value of the sight, smell, taste and oral texture of food, and thereby in human appetite control; a focus for reward value decision-making in the ventromedial prefrontal cortex revealed by fMRI in combination with an integrate-and-fire decision-making model; and a theory of emotion, and of motivation.
+Key discoveries (see link above) include reward value neurons, and non-reward neurons, in the orbitofrontal cortex, leading to a theory of the functions of the orbitofrontal cortex in emotion and depression supported by human neuroimaging and neuropsychological investigations; face identity and face expression neurons in the orbitofrontal cortex important in social behaviour; the secondary taste cortex in the orbitofrontal cortex which represents taste reward value in contrast to the primary taste cortex in the insula which represents taste identity; the representation of fat in food by neuronal activity that encodes the coefficient of sliding friction; olfactory neurons in the orbitofrontal cortex that represent reward value; food reward value neurons; sensory-specific satiety which was discovered by neuronal recordings from food reward value neurons and is important in food intake control, but which applies to all reward and no punishment systems; the orbitofrontal cortex as a key brain region for brain-stimulation reward; many discoveries with functional neuroimaging and neuropsychology of how these discoveries help to reveal the functions of the orbitofrontal cortex, anterior cingulate cortex, and amygdala in reward processing and emotion in humans; the functions revealed by functional neuroimaging of the human orbitofrontal cortex in the reward value of the sight, smell, taste and oral texture of food, and thereby in human appetite control; a focus for reward value decision-making in the ventromedial prefrontal cortex revealed by fMRI in combination with an integrate-and-fire attractor network decision-making model; and a theory of emotion, and of motivation.

 Neuroscience of Vision

-Key discoveries (see above) in the inferior temporal cortex include face neurons; face expression neurons; invariance for size, position, view, lighting, and spatial frequency of face and object neurons; how information is encoded by sparse distributed representations in the brain at the single neuron and population of neurons levels; that face neurons can learn how to represent new faces in a few trials; that natural scenes greatly reduce the size of face and object neurons' receptive fields, facilitating vision in natural environments; a biologically plausible theory and model (VisNet) of the learning of invariant face and object neuronal responses in the ventrolateral visual cortical stream; object-based visual motion neurons in the cortex in the superior temporal sulcus and how they are computed; how space in cortical scene areas is represented by allocentric spatial view cells in for example the parahippocampal scene area and hippocampus; the connectivity in humans of a ventromedial visual cortical stream with the theory that spatial view cells are learned by a ventral stream feature combination computation; and a theory of how gain modulation complemented by slow learning enables coordinate transforms in the dorsal visual system to world-based (allocentric) coordinates used for self-motion update of parahippocampal and hippocampal spatial view cells.
+Key discoveries (see link above) in the inferior temporal cortex include face neurons; face expression neurons; invariance for size, position, view, lighting, and spatial frequency of face and object neurons; how information is encoded by sparse distributed representations in the brain at the single neuron and population of neurons levels; that face neurons can learn how to represent new faces in a few trials; that natural scenes greatly reduce the size of face and object neurons' receptive fields, facilitating vision in natural environments; a biologically plausible theory and model (VisNet) of the learning of invariant face and object neuronal responses in the ventrolateral visual cortical stream; face expression and head motion neurons in a visual cortical stream to the cortex in the superior temporal sulcus involved in social behaviour and implicated in autism; object-based visual motion neurons in the cortex in the superior temporal sulcus and how they are computed; how space in cortical scene areas is represented by allocentric spatial view cells in for example the parahippocampal scene area and hippocampus; the connectivity in humans of a ventromedial visual cortical stream with the theory that spatial view cells are learned by a ventral stream feature combination computation and are important in memory and navigation; and a theory of how gain modulation complemented by slow learning enables coordinate transforms in the dorsal visual system to world-based (allocentric) coordinates used for self-motion update of parahippocampal and hippocampal spatial view cells.

 Neuroscience of Memory, Spatial Function, and Navigation